grape-oauth2/grape_oauth2/README.md

 end
 ```

-Don't forget to add the middleware to your root API class (`use *GrapeOAuth2.middleware`).
+Don't forget to add the middleware to your root API class (`use *GrapeOAuth2.middleware`, see below).

 ## Errors (exceptions) handling